 Home ownership has always been seen as a huge milestone in adulthood and the feeling of pride it provides is pretty substantial.
 After all, owning a home is a status symbol but it also gives you stability because real estate is almost always a great investment.
 Even if you move into a different home at some point, your prior home can provide rental property or a huge down payment on your new residence.

 Because having a mortgage means you still don’t fully own your home, however, the urge to pay it off faster can creep up on many homeowners.
 You might be inclined to throw several hundred extra dollars per month at it, or a large chunk of money from inheritance or an unexpected bonus at work.
-Here are 7 great reasons why you should avoid paying off your mortgage early, and the rationale behind them.
+Assuming you don’t have a mortgage note vs a mortgage, here are 7 great reasons why you should avoid paying off your mortgage early, and the rationale behind them.

 7 Reasons To Avoid Paying Off Your Mortgage Early